19th Summer Olympics 1968. History of the Summer Olympics

 Ivan Kochergin (Greco-Roman wrestling, up to 57 kg)

-Mikhail Voronin (artistic gymnastics, horse)
+Mikhail Voronin (gymnastics, pommel horse)

-Sergey Diomidov (artistic gymnastics, vault)
+Sergey Diomidov (gymnastics, vault)

-Natalya Kuchinskaya (artistic gymnastics, all-around, individual championship)
+Natalya Kuchinskaya (gymnastics, all-around, individual championship)

-Natalya Kuchinskaya (artistic gymnastics, floor exercises)
+Natalya Kuchinskaya (gymnastics, floor exercise)

-Zinaida Voronina (artistic gymnastics, vault)
+Zinaida Voronina (gymnastics, vault)

-Zinaida Voronina (artistic gymnastics, uneven bars)
+Zinaida Voronina (gymnastics, parallel bars)

-Larisa Petrik (artistic gymnastics, balance beam)
+Larisa Petrik (gymnastics, balance beam)

 Vitaly Galkov (kayaking and canoeing, single canoe, 1000 m)